-Tampons are a great way of enjoying the freedom of doing and wearing what you want while you have your period.
-You may be wondering, “do tampons leak?”
-Tampons can leak if left in for too long, so it’s worthwhile to pay attention to how long your tampon has been in.
-After all, bleeding through your tampon is no fun.
-There’s nothing worse than another pair of stained knickers.
-Because you can’t see how full your tampon is without pulling it out, it can take a while to nail down a good tampon routine that avoids leaking through your tampon.Why Does My Tampon Leak
+Tampons allow you to enjoy the freedom of doing and wearing what you want while you’re on your period.
+But you may be wondering if tampons leak.
+Tampons can leak if left in for too long, so it’s worthwhile to pay attention to how long your tampon has been in for.
+After all, bleeding through your tampon is no fun, and nobody wants to stain their underwear.
+Because you can’t see how full your tampon is without pulling it out, it can take a while to nail down a good tampon routine that avoids leaking through your tampon, but as a rule, if you are using the right size and changing your tampon regularly, then it shouldn’t leak.

 Typically, a leaky tampon means you’ve left your tampon in for too long, or you’re using the wrong absorbency.
-Be sure to change your tampon every 4 to 8 hours.
-If you find that you are leaking through your tampon after just 4 hours, it’s time to start using the next absorbency up.
+Be sure to change your tampon every 4-6 hours.
+If you find that you are leaking through your tampon after just four hours, it’s time to start using the next absorbency up.
 Of course, your flow changes throughout your period.
-So, on the first day of your period your flow will be heavier than, say, the last day of your period.
-That’s why it’s a good idea to keep a few different absorbencies in your cupboard so you’ll always be sure to match the right absorbency with your flow.
+So, on the first day of your period your flow will be heavier than the last day of your period.
+That’s why it’s a good idea to keep a few different absorbencies in your cupboard so you’ll always have the right absorbency to match your flow.

 There are a few things you can do to troubleshoot tampon leaks for a confident, leak-free period.